oerpli/MONitERO/README.md

 psql -f 0_run_fork_analysis.sql -v currency=defs_xmv.sql
 ```

+Wait some time until it's done.
+After it is finished, you could run Zero Mixin Removal algorithm again and see if some new inputs can be deduced.

+#### Output Merging
+I would not recommend using this heuristic.
+If you want to use it, figure out how to do it.
+(It will lead to false positives most likely)

+### Other things
+You can run any queries that interest you on the database.
+I won't even judge your rusty SQL skills.
+In the `./sql/queries` folder a few queries can be found which I found interesting at some point.
+You can look there for some inspiration.

 ## How is this project organized
 It consists of several ± independent parts, organized in the following folders: